Seymour-Lee/leetcode-solutions/notes/bq.md

 ·        Earn Trust - Give an example of a tough or critical piece of feedback you received.
 What was it and what did you do about it?
 OR Give me an example of an idea you had that was strongly opposed.
 Why was there so much resistance?
 How did you handle the negative feedback?

 ·        Learn And Be Curious - What is the coolest thing you have learned on your own that has helped you better perform your job?
 OR Tell me of a time when you took on work outside of your comfort area and found it rewarding?

-·        Customer Obsession - Give me an example of your most difficult customer interaction and how you worked through it.
-What was the outcome?
-OR Tell me about a time a customer wanted one thing, but you felt they needed something else.
-How did you approach the situation, what were your actions and what was the end result?

 ·        Are Right A Lot - Tell me about a decision for which data and analysis weren’t sufficient to provide the right course and you had to rely on your judgment and instincts.
 Give me two to three examples.
 They don’t have to be big strategic decisions – could be big or small OR Give me an example of when you have to make an important decision in the absence of good data because there just wasn’t any.
 What was the situation and how did you arrive at your decision?
 Did the decision turn out to be the correct one?
 Why or why not?